Finite mathematics as the most general (fundamental) mathematics: Why finite mathematics is more natural than classical one

 are well defined because they do contain such an information.
 So only operations modulo a number are well defined.

-I believe the following observation is very important: although classical mathematics (including its constructive version) is a part of our everyday life, people typically do not realize that {\it classical mathematics is implicitly based on the assumption that one can have any desired number of resources}.
-So, classical mathematics is based on the implicit assumption that we can consider an idealized case when a computing device can operate with an infinite number of resources.
-Typically, people do not realize that {\it standard operations with natural numbers are implicitly treated as limits of operations modulo $p$ when $p\to\infty$}.
-For example, if $(a,b,c,d)$ are natural numbers then the statements
+We believe the following observation is very important.
+Although SM is a part of our everyday life, people typically do not realize that {\it standard operations with natural numbers are implicitly treated as limits of operations modulo $p$ when $p\to\infty$}.
+For example, if $(a,b,c,p)$ are natural numbers then Eqs.
+(1) are implicitly treated as